 - Successfully represented author/collaborator of book about actress’s life.
 All claims by actress were “denied in their entirety” after trial.
 Valerie Harper v.
 Nancy Jo Sales, (AAA Arbitration 1997).

-- Dan was retained to defend a state court action seeking to compel our client (an insurer) to pay health benefits to alleged union members.
-We removed the case to federal court, commenced a civil RICO impleader action, won a $26 million judgment in our client’s favor, and obtained a criminal referral by the trial court that resulted in the criminal conviction of the mastermind of the fraud.
+- Dan was retained to defend a state court action seeking to compel his client (an insurer) to pay health benefits to alleged union members.
+He removed the case to federal court, commenced a civil RICO impleader action, won a $26 million judgment in our client’s favor, and obtained a criminal referral by the trial court that resulted in the criminal conviction of the mastermind of the fraud.
 Soanes v.
 Empire Blue Cross and Blue Shield, 970 F. Supp.
 230 (S.D.N.Y.
 1997).
 U.S. v.
 Sprei, 145 F.3d 528 (2d Cir.
 1998).

 - Availability of punitive damages in securities arbitration.
 Barbier v.
 Shearson Lehman Hutton, Inc., 752 F. Supp.
 151 (S.D.N.Y.
 1990), modified, 948 F.2d 117 (2d Cir.
 1991).